Articulating notes on the ocarina

 Varying the attack of notes

-When we tongue notes there is an initial pulse of air pressure that gives an 'attack', a moment when the sound quality is different from what you get with steady blowing.
+When you tongue notes there is an initial pulse of air pressure that gives an 'attack', a moment when the sound quality is different from what you get with steady blowing.
 Quite a few kinds of attack can be created using single tonguing by varying the position of your tongue:

-• 'T', closer to the front of the mouth, produces a harder articulation with a distinct starting pulse of air.
+- 'T', closer to the front of the mouth, produces a harder articulation with a distinct starting pulse of air.

-• 'D', with the tongue a little farther back, and creates a softer articulation.
+- 'D', with the tongue a little farther back, and creates a softer articulation.

-• 'Ch', creating an airy sound at the start of the note.
+- 'Ch', creating an airy sound at the start of the note.

 An even softer articulation may be created with a tongue position similar to 'L', restricting the airflow without fully stopping it.

+Different kinds of attack can be used to emphasise and de-emphasise notes in the same sense as varying the duration of the articulation.
 How all of these articulations sound varies between ocarinas, as well as in different parts of a single instrument's range.
 You may notice for instance that the initial pulse of air from 't' can cause the instrument to screech for a fraction of a second, giving the note a percussive attack.

 I'd suggest recording yourself playing all of them on all of your ocarinas to learn how they sound on your own instruments.
 Then listen to performances, and experiment with articulations for yourself to find places they sound appropriate.